sidhys1/stfu/README.md

 # stfu
-The STFU language ( this was a joke )
+The STFU language ( made for quaggy )

 features: